 The Chairperson, with the consent of the members, shall recognize a presenter who asks to address the Commission and has completed a Notice of Public Statement form.
-Notice forms will be available at all Commission meetings and may be obtained in advance at the Commission office.
+Notice forms will be available on the Commission's websiteat all Commission meetings and may be obtained in advance at the Commission office.
 The Commission will accept public statements prior to the commencement of, or at the conclusion of, the Commission's official business as set forth in the Commission agenda.
 Where a public speaker wishes to address the Commission with respect to an agenda item that the Commission will discuss in executive session, the Commission may receive this comment in executive session if (1) the Commission so desires, (2) the public speaker so desires, and (3) doing so would be consistent with the Illinois Open Meetings Act, 5 ILCS 120/1 et seq., as amended.
+(Amended 9-7-23)